econnet/econ/plan.rst

 - Employees sell their full time for an unfair price as if they had no goals of their own.
   They give up their personal development.
 - Employees are unprotected against the many causes of loosing their job, their work investment.
-- The dependent work without rights is coercing an employee to obey.
+- The dependent work without rights is coercion of an employee to obey.
 - Employment is `coercive`_ and conflicts with the `Universal Declaration of Human Rights`_:

   | ... equal in dignity and rights.